makeabilitylab/physcomp/cpx/cpx.md

 ### Input/Output (I/O) Pads

 The CPX has eight general purpose I/O pins (GPIO) for interfacing with external electronic components.
-All of the I/O pads can be used as digital I/O, analog input (12-bit ADC), and PWM.
-All but A0 can be used for capacitive touch (A0 is special and the only true analog output).
+All of the I/O pads can be used as digital I/O, analog input, and PWM.

 {: .warning }
-Each pad can provide up to ~20mA of current so do not connect a motor or other high-power component directly.
+Each pad can provide up to ~20mA of current so **do not connect a motor** or other high-power component directly.
 If you don't know what this means, that's OK!
 You can always ask the instruction team whether a component is safe to use!

 ![A pinout diagram of the CPX highlighting the CPX GPIO pads](assets/images/CPX_GPIOPadsAnnotated_ByJonFroehlich.png)